 In Art we will be looking at sea creature models and a range of artists and designers that create sculptures.
 Children will compare different practices and talk about a range of sculptural work to inform their own designs.
 They will by the end of the topic make their own sea creature sculpture out of a range of modelling materials.

-In D&T children will be learning about textiles so that they can eventually make their own sea creature finger puppet.
-They will be looking at a range of materials to make a puppet, practice different joining techniques such as gluing or sewing and then all of these scales will be combined to make a mermaid tail for our fantastic finish aquarium exhibition.
+In D&T children will be learning about textiles so that they can create a mermaid.
+They will be looking at a range of materials to make scales, practice different joining techniques by sewing and then all of these scales will be combined to make a mermaid tail for our fantastic finish aquarium exhibition.

 Alongside this learning, the children will be writing stories about a sea creature being washed ashore during a storm.
 They will also be creating their own fact file about a sea creature which we will then use to create a non-fiction information booklet to keep in our classes.
 They will use information from their science and geography learning to help them with their fact file.

 During this term children will also be taking part in PSHE lessons and have forest school days.
-Additionally, to enhance this topic children will be going on a trip to the National Marine Aquarium in Plymouth.
+We hope to enhance this topic children by going on a trip to the National Marine Aquarium in Plymouth.

-They will spend the day being given a private tour around the Aquarium, watch feeding and diving shows and have an opportunity to continue their scientific learning.
+This will involve spending the day being given a private tour around the Aquarium, watch feeding and diving shows and have an opportunity to continue their scientific learning.

 For more information see the topic web linked below.

 Our Summer topic is a topic with a Geography focus.
 This topic kicks off with a Stunning Start where children spend time learning about Cornwall and enjoying Cornwall as if they were here on holiday.
 They create their own passport (which they will need later in the day), ‘visit’ a beach, make a pasty and learn about the history of Cornwall.
 After spending some time in Cornwall children board a flight and travel to Australia.
 Here they look at the animals, taste some Australian food and learn about what they could visit or do in Australia.